best-surrogacy-agencies-in-denver colorado

 Bright Futures Families — formerly operating locally as Colorado Surrogacy — is the most established Colorado-based full-service surrogacy agency in the state.
 The agency is co-founded by Ellen Trachman, a Colorado attorney and founding partner of Trachman Law Center specializing in surrogacy law, giving Bright Futures a legal foundation most agencies do not have built in.

-Bright Futures holds memberships in SEEDS (Society for Ethical Egg Donation and Surrogacy), ASRM (American Society for Reproductive Medicine), and multiple Colorado LGBTQ+ and military family organizations, reflecting genuine community ties rather than a national marketing footprint.
+Bright Futures holds memberships in SEEDS (Society for Ethical Egg Donation and Surrogacy), ASRM (American Society for Reproductive Medicine), and multiple Colorado LGBTQ+ and military family organizations.
+Agency fees are structured in installments, with no fees before a match is confirmed.

 For Intended Parents